w3cping/credential-considerations/risks.md

 ### Widening the use of high-assurance identity beyond user expectations

 When a user has a legitimate need to use their high-assurance identity, there's a risk of that information getting used for scenarios broader than they intended.
 For example, using a government ID to enable consumption of content not intended for children resulting in a unique identifier being joined to the user's social media profile for the purposes of more effective ad targeting.
-Additionally, a security breach of a website with legitimate need for RWI could lead to greater consequences for identity theft or the trade of personal user information on the black market.
+Additionally, a security breach of a website with legitimate need for RWI could lead to greater consequences for identity theft or the trade of personal user information on illicit markets.

 ### Censorship and reduction in access to free information